awslabs/aws-fpga-app-notes/reInvent17_Developer_Workshop/SETUP.md

 You should now be connected to the remote F1 instance running Centos 7.

-#### Open the lab instructions on the remote F1 instance
+#### Open the workshop instructions on the remote F1 instance

 1. In the remote instance, double click on the **Chromium Web Browser** icon.
-    - It opens the browser and loads the lab instructions.
+    - It opens the browser and loads the workshop instructions.

     _Note: if a "keyring" popup comes up, click Cancel._

-1. Continue following the lab instructions from within the remote instance and the Chromium browser.
+1. Continue following the workshop instructions from within the remote instance and the Chromium browser.
     - We suggest you perform all your copy-paste from the instructions to the shell within the RDP session to avoid issues.

 #### Configure the Xilinx SDAccel environment and load the workshop files